 Harmony voices (#61 - #70) automatically add a one-, two- or three-note harmony to the original voice.
 Split voices (#71 - #80) feature two separate voices, each playable from opposite sections of the keyboard - the lower voice playable up to B2 and the upper voice from C3 (middle C).
 Echo voices (#81 - #90) provide an echo effect that adds delayed repeats to the original voice.
-Dual voices (#91 - #93) blend two voices together for a rich, layered sound.
-Sustain voices (#94 - #99) adds a slow, natural decay.
+Dual voices (#91 - #99) blend two voices together for a rich, layered sound.

-Also included are special Percussion voices - #90 (with Echo) and #100 - that let you play
+Also included are special Percussion voices - #90 (with Echo) and #100 - that let you play various drum and percussion sounds from the keyboard.
+(Refer to the Percussion Voice chart